suabochica/understanding-typescript/notes/06-namespaces-and-modules.md

 Importing and Exporting Modules
 -------------------------------
 1. Bear in mind that first you have to export and then you import.
-Then follow the next sintax:
+Then follow the next syntax:

 ```javascript
 // rectangle.ts file